Dr Lindsay Hallam

 OVERVIEW

 Lindsay Hallam is a Senior Lecturer in Film, currently at the University of East London.
-She is an author, freelance film journalist and occasional filmmaker.
-Lindsay has been teaching Film and Media, both theory and practice, for over 12 years.
+She is an author, freelance film journalist and filmmaker.
+Lindsay has been teaching Film and Media, both theory and practice, for over 15 years.
 She received her doctorate from Curtin University, which formed the basis of her first book, Screening the Marquis de Sade: Pleasure, Pain and the Transgressive Body in Film, published by McFarland in 2012.
 She has also written for several peer-reviewed journals and anthologies about different aspects of horror cinema.

 CURRENT RESEARCH